deargle/deargle.github.io/_security_assignments/lab_hashing_and_symmetric_encryption.md

     {% include lab_question.html question='According to CrypTool, what are the three most frequent trigrams?' %}

 3. Assume that a simple cipher that shifts all characters by a fixed number was used to create the cipertext.
-Given the above information, what is the key (the number of characters shifted)?
+Given the above information, what is the key (the shift to go from plaintext to ciphertext)?
 Don’t be proud; you can use your fingers to count.

     {% include lab_question.html question='What is the key of the ciphertext, counting forwards?' %}